RonakMotka/unit-converter/README.md

 - Customizable: `Easily expandable to support additional units or functionalities based on user feedback and requirements.`

 ## Get Started
 `Ready to simplify your unit conversions?
-Clone or download the Universal Unit Converter repository and start converting values effortlessly today!`
+Clone or download the Unit Converter repository and start converting values effortlessly today!`